Pastoral Care@ Hope

-To create a community that will enable church members and those we are serving, to grow and thrive in experiencing well-being and wholeness in Christ (Shalom *)
+We aim to create a community that will enable church members and those we are serving, to grow and thrive in experiencing well-being and wholeness in Christ (Shalom.)

 The Four Walls of Well-being